Mankell Family History

 HW Mankell's 1865 medical army disability, signed by Dr. William Mayo.

 Monongalia County was still the true frontier in 1865.
 (Monongalia County was consolidated with Kandiyohi County in 1870.)
 The county had just been opened up to settlement again after the evacuation that had occurred during the disastrous and bloody Dakota War in 1862.
 The U.S. Army had established a patrol line which existed until 1866 just west of Norway Lake.
 Anything west of that patrol line was still a frontier to white settlers.
-A sod fort was established on the west side of West Norway lake in 1865 and was used by 2nd Regiment of Minnesota Cavalry.
-If Herman and Elizabeth were trying to get as far away from Sweden they could, this was the end point of that journey.
+A sod fort was established on the west side of West Norway Lake in 1865 and was used by 2nd Regiment of Minnesota Cavalry.
+If Herman and Elizabeth were trying to get as far away from Sweden as they could, this was the end point of that journey.
 They had purchased land literally as far west as they legally could go.
 It was time to put down permanent roots.
 Those roots remain to this day.

-They travelled to their newly obtained lands in late 1866.
+HW brought his family from St. Cloud to their newly obtained lands in late 1866.
 They almost certainly had a slow and arduous journey by wagon.
 The new four lane State Highway 23 was pure science fiction at this point.
-The “roads” that existed in the Monongalia County were either old buffalo or Indian trails.
+The �roads� that existed in the Monongalia County were either old buffalo or Indian trails.
 They had no alternative than to take these trails since the new St. Paul and Pacific Railroad had barely crossed the Mississippi in 1866 near the Falls of St. Anthony in Minneapolis. (note: The St. Paul and Pacific main line through Willmar later became the kernel the Great Northern Railroad and finally as the well-known Burlington Northern Santa Fe of today.)

 Location of the 1866 dugout on the eastern shore of Middle Lake,